adourian/adourian/README.md

 ## 🚀 Interests

-I’m deeply interested in applying data science and AI to solve meaningful problems, particularly in the fields of biotechnology and energy.
+I’m deeply interested in applying data science and AI to solve meaningful and challenging problems.
 My current focus is on learning, building, and contributing to projects that bridge machine learning and science.

 ## 💻 Tech Stack